Norazouhtane/itu-sdse-project_101/README.md

 # ITU MLOps'25 - Project Group 101

 ## Description of Task
 The overall task of this project is to ensure reproducability of a model in a given GitHub repository.
-Given the GitHub repository the task was to fork the repository, reconstruct and reorganize the repository so that it runs using a dagger pipeline and GitHub workflow.
+The task was to reconstruct and reorganize the forked repository so that it runs using a dagger pipeline and GitHub workflow.
 The GitHub workflow should output a model artifact named 'model' which should then be used in an inference test to ensure that the correct model was trained.
+The repository should also follow a Cookiecutter project structure.
 For reference the diagram below provides the struture overview:
 ![Project Architecture](./docs/project-architecture.png)